zilliztech/zdoc_cn/reference/api/python/python/MilvusClient/MilvusClient-Management/Management-create_index.md

 - **timeout** (*float* | *None*) -

     The timeout duration for this operation.
 Setting this to **None** indicates that this operation timeouts when any response arrives or any error occurs.

+- **kwargs** -

+    - **sync** (*bool*)

+        Controls how the index is built in relation to the client’s request.
+Valid values:

+        - `True` (default): The client waits until the index is fully built before it returns.
+This means you will not get a response until the process is complete.

+        - `False`: The client returns immediately after the request is received and the index is being built in the background.
+To find out if index creation has been completed, use the `describe_index()` method.

 **RETURN TYPE:**